ila-embsys/gxr/README.md

 gxr
 ===

-A GLib wrapper for the OpenVR API.
-OpenXR support coming soon.
+A GLib XR library utilizing the OpenXR and OpenVR APIs.

 ## Build